dennisnordberg/julia-school/content/julia/dataframes.md

 Once you have Julia up and running, you'll see this prompt:

-`julia`
+`julia>`

-This prompt will be green in color.
+This prompt will be green in colour, probably on a black background.
 Yeah, like in _The Matrix_.

 Onwards!